denevell/Natch-Android/README.md

 * Goto invidiual thread on notification
 * I should see an error on delete thread
 * I should see an error on delete post
-* I should see an error on list posts
-* I should see an error on list threads

 ## Ice-box